umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 Implementations to handle common migrations of data types from obsoleted property editors are available:

-- `ReplaceMediaPickerDataTypeArtifactMigrator` - migrates a data type from using the legacy media picker to the current version of this property editor
+- `ReplaceMediaPickerDataTypeArtifactMigrator` - migrates a datatype from using the legacy media picker to the current version of this property editor
- - `ReplaceNestedContentDataTypeArtifactMigrator` - migrated from a data type based on the obsolete nested content property editor to the block list.
+ - `ReplaceNestedContentDataTypeArtifactMigrator` - migrated from a datatype based on the obsolete nested content property editor to the block list.

-We've also made available base implementations that you can use to build your own migrations, if there is a need to handle transfer of information between any other obsolete and replacement property editors that you have in your Umbraco application:
+We've also made available base implementations that you can use to build your own migrations.
+You may have a need to handle transfer of information between other obsolete and replacement property editors that you have in your Umbraco application.

 - `ArtifactMigratorBase<TArtifact>`
 - `DataTypeArtifactMigratorBase`